hislopkent/playroom-pro-shop/readme.md

 ---

-## 💡 Why the RTX 5060?
+## 💡 Why the PNY RTX 5060 Ti (16GB)?

-For this specific Z640 build, the **RTX 5060** was chosen as the "Value King" for three critical reasons:

-1.  **Power Safety (TDP):** The HP Z640 uses a proprietary power supply with limited rail amperage.
-The RTX 5060 draws only ~115W-140W, which is perfectly safe when adapting the Z640's dual 6-pin connectors (rated for 150W combined).
-Higher-end cards (like the 5070) risk tripping the workstation's over-current protection.
-2.  **DLSS 4 Upscaling:** Driving a 65-inch 4K TV requires immense processing power.
-The 5060 features NVIDIA's latest DLSS 4 AI upscaling, allowing us to render the golf simulators at 1080p for high speed, then instantly upscale them to 4K for a crisp image on the big screen.
-3.  **AV1 Encoding:** This card supports the modern AV1 video codec.
-This ensures the stream sent from the office PC to the TV is higher quality and lower latency than older cards, eliminating "lag" during the swing.
+The selection of the **RTX 5060 Ti 16GB** was a calculated decision to balance the HP Z640's power limits with the demands of 4K simulation.

+1.  **The VRAM Necessity (16GB GDDR7):**
+    * Modern golf simulators (like GSPro or E6 4K) are texture-heavy.
+Standard 8GB cards choke when trying to load lush fairways and trees at 4K resolution, causing "stutter" during ball flight.
+    * The **16GB of GDDR7** memory ensures that high-res assets load instantly, keeping the stream buttery smooth.

+2.  **Power Efficiency (The Z640 Limit):**
+    * The HP Z640 power supply is older and split into limited "rails."
+A flagship card (like a 5080/5090) draws too much power and would trip the safety breakers.
+    * The **5060 Ti** sits in the "Goldilocks Zone" — it provides high-end performance but stays within the safe wattage range of the Z640's dual 6-pin connectors.

+3.  **The "Headless" Encoder:**
+    * Since we are streaming the video to the TV via Sunshine, the GPU's video encoder is just as important as its raw power.
+This card supports **AV1 Encoding**, which sends a clearer picture to the TV with less lag than older cards.
 ---

 ## 💭 Design Philosophy & Constraints